Skip to content ↓

 These are interlinked with studies of world history from ancient times to the present day.

-In order to ensure that our staff feel confident to deliver high-quality, inspiring and engaging History lessons, we have invested in the Historical Association’s Primary History Programme, which provides appropriate CPD opportunities.
+In order to ensure that our staff feel confident to deliver high-quality, inspiring and engaging history lessons, we have invested in the Kapow Scheme and the Historical Association’s Primary History Programme, which provides appropriate CPD opportunities.

 Impact